opencadc/tap/youcat/README.md

 ### cadc-registry.properties

-The `youcat` service currently queries a known (trusted) GMS service for all groups a user belongs to in order to mangle queries on the *tap_schema* content.
+The `youcat` service currently queries a known (trusted) GMS service for all groups a user belongs to in order to inject group membership constraints into queries on the *tap_schema* content.
 A service providing the `ivo://ivoa.net/std/GMS#search-1.0` capability must be configured here for that to work.
-Temporary
-hack: at least one library still uses the old standardID (`ivo://ivoa.net/std/GMS#search-1.0`) so that has to be configured as well.
+Temporary hack: at least one library still uses the old standardID (`ivo://ivoa.net/std/GMS#search-0.1`) so that has to be configured as well.

 See <a href="https://github.com/opencadc/reg/tree/master/cadc-registry">cadc-registry</a>.

 ### cadc-tap-tmp.properties

-This service uses the `cadc-tap-tmp` library to persist tap_upload tables and async results.
+This service uses the `cadc-tap-tmp` library for temporary storage needed by core TAP features (async results, tap_upload tables).
 It is currently hard-coded (PluginFactory.properties) to use the HttpStorageManager and persist to an external URL (HTTP PUT).

+This storage _is not_ used for content upload of user-created tables: that content is streamed directly into the database server.

 See <a href="https://github.com/opencadc/tap/tree/master/cadc-tap-tmp">cadc-tap-tmp</a>.